Mineralogy Certification Course

 Formula: CaTi[SiO4](O,OH,F)

-Titanite (also known as sphene in gemology) commonly occurs in yellow-green or brown color and has a very high adamantine luster.
-Wedge-shaped forms of crystals are usually helpful for differentiating titanite from staurolite, sphalerite, or olivine.
-Unlike staurolite (7-7.5), titanite is softer (5-5.5).
+Titanite (also known as sphene in gemology) commonly occurs in yellow-green or brown colors and has a very high adamantine luster.
+Wedge-shaped crystal forms usually help distinguish titanite from staurolite, sphalerite, and olivine.
+Titanite is softer than staurolite (5-5.5 compared to 7-7.5).
 However, titanite is harder than sphalerite (3.5-4).

 Mineral property | Titanite characteristics |